nampc1/wdk-protocol-swap-velora-evm-fork/README.md

-# @tetherto/wdk-protocol-swap-paraswap-evm
+# @tetherto/wdk-protocol-swap-velora-evm

 **Note**: This package is currently in beta.
 Please test thoroughly in development environments before using in production.

-A secure and straightforward package that lets EVM wallet accounts swap tokens using the ParaSwap aggregator.
+A secure and straightforward package that lets EVM wallet accounts swap tokens using the Velora aggregator.
 This package provides a clean SDK for token swaps on EVM chains, supporting both standard wallets and ERC-4337 smart accounts.

 This module can be managed by the [`@tetherto/wdk`](https://github.com/tetherto/wdk-core) suite, which provides a unified interface for managing multiple WDK wallet and protocol modules across different blockchains.